← Back to all stuff

 Owning a house is dangerous

-Since owning a house, the playground has become bigger.
+Since I have owned a house, the playground has become bigger.

-Before that, a gadget was usually something for the desk.
-Now it can suddenly involve the network, lights, cleaning, doorbell, cameras, coffee corner or some hallway spot that was absolutely never supposed to become a project.
+Today, it can suddenly affect the network, lights, cleaning, doorbell, cameras, coffee corner or some corner in the hallway that was actually never supposed to become a project.

 Spoiler: every corner can become a project.